 “I was an “Artistic Advisor” on that project and was familiar with public art through work with the Arts and Business Council of Santa Paula and the creation of the 9 murals in the downtown.

-In discussions with the public during the development of this monument we addressed the topic of honoring individual police officers on the monument by name.
+In discussions with the public during the development of this monument, we addressed honoring individual police officers on the monument by name.
 We all knew that the two motorcycle riders who rode around the city on the night of the flood and warned the citizens were Thornton Edwards and Stanley Baker.
-In that discussion we shifted away from a monument to two individuals who performed heroic acts to creating a monument to honor the spirit of heroism.
-We decided to honor the spirit of heroism that we felt could exist in every person of every age who is faced with a disaster and called to act in a heroic manner.
+In that discussion, we shifted away from a monument to two individuals who performed heroic acts to creating a monument to honor the spirit of heroism.
+We decided to honor the spirit of heroism that we felt could exist in every person of every age faced with a disaster and called to act courageously.